pvnguyen/docker-bro-elk/README.md

 ```bash
 docker-compose up -d
 ```

+After running the services, you can access Kibana interface at `http://localhost:5601` and create new index pattern with prefix `logstash-*` to start exploring network data captured by Bro.

 To stop `docker-bro-elk`, simply press `Ctrl+C` if running in foreground mode, or run the following command if running in detached mode: